 The mitigation of such risks through political risk and special risks insurance is therefore a key consideration.
 Political risk insurance can also be used as a tool to open up new markets where investors see real opportunity for growth.

-In response to the above, Long Term Infrastructure Investors Association (LTIIA) and Marsh JLT are hosting a panel discussion on Thursday 2 April and invite you to attend.
+In response to the above, the Long-Term Infrastructure Investors Association (LTIIA) and Marsh JLT are hosting a panel discussion on 18 June 2020 and invite you to attend.
 Our panel will consider some of the important risk factors in the development and financing of infrastructure projects, and how political risk and special risks insurance products (both public and private markets) can help mitigate these.

 If you have a colleague or peer who may be interested in attending this event, please let us know and we will extend our invite to them.